nachiket-kumar/terraform-interview-notes/Readme.md

+THESE NOTES FOCUSES ON THESE OBJECTIVES--

+Objective 1 - Understand Infrastructure as Code Concepts Objective 2 - Understand Terraform's Purpose (vs other IaC) Objective 3 - Understand Terraform Basics
+Objective 4 - Use Terraform Outside of Core Workflow Objective 5 - Interact with Terraform Modules Objective 6 - Use the core Terraform workflow Objective 7 - Implement and Maintain State
+Objective 8 - Read, Generate, and Modify Configuration

+TIPS TO MAKE SURE YOU CLEAR THE EXAM:
+✅ HANDS‑ON PRACTICE IS KEY.
+DON’T JUST READ — RUN TERRAFORM LOCALLY:
+CREATE AND DESTROY RESOURCES ON A FREE CLOUD (AWS FREE TIER WORKS).
+EXPERIMENT WITH REMOTE STATE IN S3 OR TERRAFORM CLOUD.
+✅ UNDERSTAND, DON’T MEMORIZE.
+WHY USE MODULES?
+WHY USE WORKSPACES?
+WHAT PROBLEM DOES STATE SOLVE?
+✅ USE THE HASHICORP OFFICIAL STUDY GUIDE:
+✅ DO PRACTICE QUESTIONS.
+TUTORIALS DOJO, UDEMY, OR FREE GITHUB QUESTION BANKS.

+I HAVE PROVIDED IN‑DEPTH EXPLANATIONS FOR EACH QUESTION, AIMED AT ENHANCING YOUR CONCEPTUAL UNDERSTANDING AND PRACTICAL KNOWLEDGE.
+ADDITIONALLY, I HAVE INCLUDED THE OFFICIAL TERRAFORM DOCUMENTATION LINKS FOR EACH TOPIC COVERED IN THE QUESTIONS AND DISCUSSIONS, ENSURING YOU CAN EXPLORE FURTHER AND VALIDATE EVERY CONCEPT.
+I HOPE THESE RESOURCES PROVE VALUABLE AND HELP YOU STRENGTHEN YOUR EXPERTISE, THANKYOU!!

-1. The correct Terraform command to remove the lock on the state for the current configuration is terraform force-unlock.
+1. The correct Terraform command to remove the lock on the state for the current configuration is `terraform force-unlock`.
 This command is specifically designed to force unlock the state file and allow modifications to be made.
-    The terraform force-unlock command can be used to remove the lock on the Terraform state for the current configuration.
+    The `terraform force-unlock` command can be used to remove the lock on the Terraform state for the current configuration.
 Another option is to use the "terraform state rm" command followed by the "terraform state push" command to forcibly overwrite the state on the remote backend, effectively removing the lock.
 It's important to note that these commands should be used with caution, as they can potentially cause conflicts and data loss if not used properly.

 Be very careful forcing an unlock, as it could cause data corruption and problems with your state file.